 In the host, it replicates in and kills rapidly dividing cells.

 Cats of any age can be infected although it is most commonly seen in kittens and feral colonies.

 Symptoms vary from cat to cat and range from mild to severe.
-Common symptoms include
+The onset of symptoms appear rapidly and owners may mistake the onset of this infection for poisoning.
+Common symptoms include:

 Abdominal pain may be severe upon palpitation.

 Cats at the terminal stage may have a subnormal temperature, convulsions and lapse into a coma.
 Death usually follows within hours.

 Death usually occurs within the first five days.
 Cats who survive past 5 or so days will usually pull through.

 There are two basic forms of infection: Fetal and Postnatal.

 Foetal: Feline panleukopenia infection in pregnant queens may result in abortion, foetal resorption, foetal mummification, and other reproductive problems.
 If foetuses are born alive, they usually have cerebellar hypoplasia and/or retinal dysplasia.
 If the mother has passed on the infection to the kittens later in her gestation, the kittens may well be born alive.
 They may appear well at birth or signs of ataxia (loss of coordination/clumsy motion) appear around 2 weeks.